Thram/front-end-gulp-boilerplate/README.md

 # Front-End Gulp Boilerplate
-A nice Gulp Boilerplate for Front-End Development
+A nice Gulp Boilerplate for Front-End Development using RiotJS (http://riotjs.com/)
 ## Setup:
 Just clone the repository or download and run:
 ```javascript